IvanDerlich/the-new-york-times-article/README.md

 ## Installation

 - Clone or download the repo.
-- Move the new folder and open index.html
+- Move the new folder and open index.html.

 ## Skills we have demonstrated after completing the project

-- Working with elements
+- Working with elements.

-- Floats
+- Floats.

-- Positioning
+- Positioning.

-- Display
+- Display.

-- Box Model
+- Box Model.

 ## Contributors